redpiston/TiCustomView/README.md

   * The standard Tab Group in Android has a different look and feel than it does in iOS.
 These custom views allow for the same views to be used across both platforms.
 3. Customized Views
   * These custom views allow for custom tab buttons, positioning, etc.

+##Usage

+To use these views, simply drop them into your project's Resource folder (see the example app).

+##Documentation

+Each view contains its own README which outlines the view's API.